 Release Date: 9/19/17

 iOS 11 features so many new changes so here are a few of the most notable.
 One of the two most notable design changes comes to the lock screen.
 When you swipe down to open Notification Center instead you get the lock screen page.
 In order to view past notifications swipe up.
 The second big design change is the Control Center.
-Instead of swiping left to right you swipe up and down to view more commands and long press/3D Touch to see more options.
+Instead of swiping left to right, you swipe up and down to view more commands and long press/3D Touch to see more options.
 You can also add and remove commands by going into settings.
 There is also the addition of the Files app which will operate as a file manager.
 There is also Drag and drop so you can easily drag things around and select more than one item.
 This feature is especially helpful for moving around applications on your home screen.
-The biggest improvement comes to the iPad.
-An iPad running iOS 11 will now have a customizable dock which can hold up to 15 apps It can be brought up from within application by swiping up a little from the bottom of the screen.
-Swiping up from the bottom to top of the screen will pull up multitasking and the Control center.
-Also there is Do not Disturb while driving which will stop all push notifications from coming through while you are driving.
-The last thing is the new way to manage storage. iOS 11 will now recommend ways to save space like offloading unused apps, auto deleting messages and more.
+The biggest improvement comes from the iPad.
+An iPad running iOS 11 will now have a customizable dock that can hold up to 15 apps It can be brought up from within the application by swiping up a little from the bottom of the screen.
+Swiping up from the bottom to the top of the screen will pull up multitasking and the Control center.
+Also, there is Do not Disturb while driving which will stop all push notifications from coming through while you are driving.
+The last thing is the new way to manage storage. iOS 11 will now recommend ways to save space like offloading unused apps, auto-deleting messages, and more.

 - iPhone 7